jeanmendescs/vehicles/README.md

 ## Vehicles

-> This application aims to list vehiclies.
+> This application aims to list vehicles.
 It is possible to create and update a register.
 Both client and server are provided in the application.

 ## Content Table